Connect to your cloud server with SSH for this exercise.

 What have I done?

-as a single website to the end user.
-You have achieved this by running each
+You have deployed a multi-component website in a way that makes it appear as a single website to the end user.
+You have achieved this by running each component separately, and then configuring your reverse proxy (nginx) to appropriately proxy requests to each component.

 Architecture

-This is a simplified architecture of the main running processes and
+This is a simplified architecture of the main running processes and communication flow at the end of this exercise:

-ignoring the other applications (such as the PHP Todolist) we have also deployed
+Note that this diagram only shows the processes involved in this exercise, ignoring the other applications (such as the PHP Todolist) we have also deployed on the server.

 Troubleshooting

-Here’s a few tips about some problems you may encounter during this exercise.
+Hereโs a few tips about some problems you may encounter during this exercise.

 nginx: [emerg] could not build server_names_hash